ljwagerfield/ljwagerfield.github.io/customer-discovery.md

 ## Step 2: Market Research

->   The market is a superset of your customers.
-It must be understood.
+>   The market is a superset of your customers - ["market type is everything"](http://steveblank.com/2009/09/10/customer-development-manifesto-part-4/)

 -   Broader knowledge of the market will highlight: